mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 # Introduction

 The Fiat-Shamir transformation relies on a hash function that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
-On a high level, it consists of three main components:
+On a high level, it puts together:

-- A label.
+- An IV uniquely describing the protocol.
-- An underlying hash function H, in a chosen mode, and instantiated over a chosen domain, which the hash state invokes to execute the actions.
+- A function H, in a chosen mode, and instantiated over a chosen domain, which the hash state invokes to execute the actions.
+- An interactive proof that is public-coin.

-The core actions supported are:
+The core actions supported from the underlying hash function are:

 - `absorb` indicates a sequence of elements in input to be absorbed by the underlying hash function.
 - `squeeze` given input `length`, produces that many elements as output.